ISO 14971 2007PLAIN ENGLISH DICTIONARY |

 risk combines two |

-2.17 Risk analysisRisk analysis is a systematic
+2.17 Risk analysisRisk analysis is a

-process that is used to identify hazards |
+systematic process that is used to identify hazards |

-2.18 Risk assessmentRisk assessment is a process that
+2.18 Risk assessmentRisk assessment is a

-is, in turn, made up of two |
+process that is, in turn, made up of two |

-2.19 Risk controlRisk control is a process that is
+2.19 Risk controlRisk control is a process

-used to consider risk control 1.
+that is used to consider risk control 1.
 Design safety into the product. |

-2.20 Risk estimationRisk estimation is a process that is
+2.20 Risk estimationRisk estimation is a

-used to assign qualitative or For example, if a specific hazardous
+process that is used to assign qualitative or For example, if a specific hazardous

 situation is very likely to cause harm |

-2.21 Risk evaluationRisk evaluation is a process that is
+2.21 Risk evaluationRisk evaluation is a

-used to examine the estimated |
+process that is used to examine the estimated |

-2.22 Risk managementRisk management uses policies, procedures, and practices |
+2.22 Risk managementRisk management uses

 2.23 Risk management fileA risk management file must be

 created for each medical device.
-Risk management
+Risk

-files should contain risk management
+management files should contain risk

-plans and |
+management plans and |

-2.24 SafetySafety is freedom from unacceptable
+2.24 SafetySafety is freedom from

-risk.
+unacceptable risk.
 Risk acceptability criteria |

-2.25 SeveritySeverity is a measure of the
+2.25 SeveritySeverity is a measure of

-possible harmful consequences |
+the possible harmful consequences |

 2.26 Top managementThe term top management refers to a